celery/billiard/Doc/library/multiprocessing.rst

            for i in range(10):
                 Process(target=f, args=(lock,)).start()

-Beware replacing sys.stdin with a "file like object"
+Beware of replacing :data:`sys.stdin` with a "file like object"

     :mod:`multiprocessing` originally unconditionally called::